Weather plays a big part in the success of any painting project. You already know it’s never a good idea to paint in the rain, but what about the sun?

-Let’s go in-depth into the factors that affect how long it takes for paint to dry:
+Let’s go in-depth into the factors that affect how long it takes for fresh paint to dry:

 - Type of Paint: Under direct sunlight, latex (or water-based) paint will generally be dry within an hour of painting.
 On the other hand, oil-based paint will take 6-8 hours to dry under the same conditions. (source: Do It Yourself)

 - Thickness: The thicker your coats of paint, the longer they will take to dry.
-So, if you’re spray painting and you want it to dry ASAP, keep the spray gun on a low setting to apply thinner layers of paint.
+So, if you’re working on a spray paint project and want it to dry ASAP, keep the spray gun on a low setting to apply thinner layers of paint.

 Although it seems that it’s better for the paint to dry faster, this isn’t actually the case.
 If the paint dries too quickly, it won’t bond to the surface correctly.
 Drying too quickly can also result in temperature blisters or bubbles, which must be sanded and repainted.